The Complete Honest Hands-On Review Of Panasonic EVA1

 Photo: Colin Elves

-As it happens the sensor on the EVA1 is slightly bigger than 5.7K S35mm – and this extra space was put in to allow the camera to stabilize images without losing the full resolution by having the active pixel area float around.
+As it happens, the sensor on the EVA1 is slightly bigger than 5.7K S35mm, and this extra space allows the camera to stabilize images without losing the full resolution by having the active pixel area float around.

 The bonus is that you can now use in-camera stabilization on non-stabilized lenses like cinema primes or vintage stills.

-Plus if your lens is old and doesn’t send focal length data to the camera, you have to manually dial in the focal length for it to work properly.
+Plus, if your lens is old and doesn’t send focal length data to the camera, you have to dial in the focal length to work properly manually.

 In other words, it’s an option, but use it carefully!